Disponible con licencia de Production Mapping.

 - Select Calculators.sd and click Open.

 Do not change the name of the service.
-Doing so will not allow the web application to work.
+Doing so will not allow the web app to work.

 By default, the service definition is published to the server folder specified in the service definition configuration.
 If you want to change the folder where the service definition will be published, choose a folder from the drop-down list or click New.